-Applications that do not satisfy one of these 3 criteria are classified as non-qualifying applications, and have a six month delivery timeframe from the date of receipt.
+Applications that do not satisfy one of these three criteria are classified as non-qualifying applications and have a six month delivery timeframe from the date of receipt.

-The limitation to eight issues is designed to encourage applicants to focus on the key, most important issues on which they seek certainty, rather than applying for rulings on a large number of "nice to have" matters.
+The limitation to eight issues is designed to encourage applicants to focus on the most important issues on which they seek certainty rather than applying for rulings on a large number of "nice to have" matters.

-Average time to complete rulings refers to the time (in months) between the date of receipt of the application, and the date the draft ruling date ruling is issued.
-It does not include the following:
+Average time to complete rulings refers to the time (in months) between the date of receipt of the application, and the date the draft ruling is issued.
+It does not include the:

 For the purposes of year on year comparison, the new 2010 timeliness measures have been applied retrospectively and on a best estimate basis against cases completed in the 2008/09 and 2009/10 years.

 Under the new measures, timeliness is recorded from date of receipt (as opposed to date of allocation under the previous measures).
-IR also categorises the applications as either qualifying or non-qualifying instead of the previous low/medium or high complexity categories.
+Inland Revenue also categorises the applications as either qualifying or non-qualifying instead of the previous low/medium or high complexity categories.